FoundryGroup/Slack-Webhook/README.md

 At Foundry Group we are using this package to push news about our portfolio companies to a slack channel dedicated to portfolio company news.

-Personally, I am using this package to push notifications about my AI trading algorithms to a personal slack channel (trade/price updates etc.).

 ### Installing

 Install with pip: